 Public rights of way

-The Urban Core is managed and maintained by us and contains the communities of Fleetwood, Cleveleys, Thornton and Poulton-le-Fylde.
+The urban core is managed and maintained by Wyre Council and contains the communities of Fleetwood, Cleveleys, Thornton and Poulton-le-Fylde.

-If whilst walking, you encounter any problems with a route:
+If you encounter any problems with a route:

-- For the urban core please contact the council.
+- For the urban core please report it to Wyre Council.

 - For the rural area please contact Lancashire County Council